HomeTiM.V

 My Role

-Solo end-to-end AI workflow: research with ChatGPT and Claude, PRD generation with ChatGPT, design with Google Stitch and Figma, build with Replit — concept to tested MVP in 3 weeks.
+Solo end-to-end AI workflow: research with ChatGPT and Claude, PRD generation with ChatGPT, design with Google Stitch and Figma, build with Replit — concept to tested MVP in the first 3 weeks.

 Problem